Skip links

 • Prepare an online board (used to host the session) with your prepared questions, where students can record their responses

-Hosting a session
+Hosting a Session

-Role of Academic
+Role of the Academic

 • Welcome students and give an overview of the session.
 Explain what you hope to achieve by the end and what is expected from them